OBiLab/VarCall2015/Projects/01-Project-01_sum.md

 #PBS -A try15_elixir
 #PBS -N plink2bed

-module load profile/advanced
-module load gnu/4.8.3
-module load plink

 plink  --file /absolutepath/tiny  --make-bed --noweb  --out /absolutepath/tiny_a

 ```

-If the job is successful we will see five new files in our data directory:
+If the process is successful we will see five new files in our data directory:

 ```
 ls